AppliedEnergistics/GuideME/docs/docs/30-authoring/index.md

 To show a specific recipe, use the `<Recipe id="recipe/id" />` tag.

+All recipe tags support a `fallbackText` attribute to specify the text to show when no recipe(s) can be found.
+If you just want to show nothing, you can set `fallbackText=""`.

 These tags can be wrapped in a `<Row></Row>` tag to have them automatically wrap and use less vertical space.

 :::note